Elections

 Other candidates in the Republican primary have called for increased transparency, investments in Idaho’s children and stricter immigration enforcement.

-In the Democratic primary, Terri Pickens leads the race with about 67% of the votes against three opponents: Maxine Durand, Jill Kirkham, and Chanelle Torrez.
+In the Democratic primary, Terri Pickens won with 61% of the votes against three opponents: Maxine Durand, Jill Kirkham, and Chanelle Torrez.

 Idaho has not elected a Democratic governor in decades, and has a Republican supermajority in the Legislature.